 King Vedeha was visibly upset by the Bodhisatta’s behavior.
-“My lord,” he replied, “Do you think the father is always better than the sons?”
-And the king answered yes.
-So the Bodhisatta released the donkey and asked the king its worth: “At most eight coins,” he answered.
-Then the Bodhisatta asked the price of a mule born to this donkey and a thoroughbred horse.
-“It would be priceless.”
-Thus the Bodhisatta disproved the king’s assertion that the father is always better than the offspring, and made the king happy again.
-Then, to hammer home the point, he mocked, “If you still believe the father is always better than the son, hire my father as your advisor instead of me.”
+“My Lord,” the Bodhisatta asked, “Do you think the father is always better than his sons?”
+The king answered yes, so the Bodhisatta released the donkey and asked the king its worth.
+“At most eight coins,” he answered.
+Then the Bodhisatta asked the price of a mule born to this donkey and a thoroughbred horse—”It would be priceless.”
+Thus the Bodhisatta disproved the king’s assertion that the father is always better than the offspring, and this made the king happy again.
+Then, to hammer home the point, the Bodhisatta mocked, “If you still believe the father is always better than the son, hire my father as your advisor instead of me.”

-The room erupted in praise and applause—there was snapping of fingers and waving of a thousand scarves—except from the four advisors who were depressed at having been so thoroughly outdone.
-King Vedeha not only made the Bodhisatta his fifth advisor, he adopted him as his own son, giving the Bodhisatta’s parents command over their village and many ornaments in exchange.
+The room erupted in praise and applause—there was snapping of fingers and waving of a thousand scarves—except from the four advisors, who were upset at having been so thoroughly outdone.
+King Vedeha not only made the Bodhisatta his fifth advisor, he adopted him as his own son, giving the Bodhisatta’s parents all kinds of ornaments and command over their village.

 In the Lifetime of the Buddha

 King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
-Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
-The Bodhisatta’s father was the Buddha’s father.
+The king’s chief advisor was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.